-Olivier Mistral (6 years of service), has an advisory and assistance agreement on strategy and development that links him to Rubis Terminal, a Rubis subsidiary (see section 6.2.5.2).
+Olivier Mistral (6 years of service), has an advisory and assistance agreement on strategy and development that links him to Rubis Terminal, a Rubis subsidiary (see chapter 6, section 6.2.5.2 of the 2016 Registration Document).
 This agreement provides for compensation of €2,000 for every day worked up to 20 days of work.
 Although this business relationship has not resulted in a significant payment for the 2016 fiscal year (€9,000 excluding tax) the Supervisory Board deemed that the undetermined nature of the agreement (beyond a potential annual amount of €40,000) was sufficient to classify Olivier Mistral as non-independent.
 This agreement ended in 2017.